Bylaws of the Hospice and Palliative Nurses Association

 Section 5.
-Board Development and Leadership Committeee.
+Governance Committeee.

 Directors and officers of HPNA shall be indemnified as of right to the fullest extent now or hereafter permitted by law in connection with any actual or threatened civil, criminal, administrative, or investigative action, suit, or proceedings (whether brought by or in the name of HPNA or otherwise) arising out of their service to HPNA or to another organization at HPNA request.
 Persons who are not directors or officers of HPNA may be similarly indemnified in respect of such service to the extent authorized at any time by the Board.
 HPNA may maintain insurance to protect itself and any such director, officer, or other person against any liability, cost, or expense incurred in connection with any such action, suit, or proceedings.

 The rules contained in the American Bar Association (ABA) Modern Rules of Order shall govern HPNA .

 Proposed amendments to these bylaws may be presented by the Board or by written petition signed by ten (10) voting members in accord with procedures adopted by the Board.
 Members will be notified of proposed bylaws changes at least thirty (30) days prior to the vote.

 Proposed amendments to the bylaws are voted on by the membership.